pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 Process applications
 ====================

+Second, let's define an application which can pull and process the domain events of the ``DogSchool`` application from its notification log.
+The ``Counters`` class below extends the library's :class:`~eventsourcing.system.ProcessApplication` class.

-The most important thing that needs to be defined when processing events is a policy function.
+The most important thing that needs to be defined when processing domain events is a policy function.

-The policy function defines how individual events will be processed.
-The policy function creates changes to the state of the process application.
-A policy function has different responses for different types of events.
+The policy function defines how individual domain events will be processed.
+A policy function has different responses for different types of domain events.
+Each response creates new changes to the state of the process application.
+These could be changes to an event-sourced domain model, or they could be updates to a non-event sourced materialized view.
+In this example, we will make changes to an event-sourced domain model.

-For example, we can define a policy that processes the ``Dog.TrickAdded`` events of the ``DogSchool`` application, so that we can count the number of tricks that have been added.

-The ``Counters`` class below extends the ``ProcessApplication`` class by implementing a ``policy()`` function.
-The event-sourced aggregate ``Counter`` has a method ``increment()`` which increments the count for a particular trick.
-When a ``Dog.TrickAdded`` event is processed, the ``increment()`` method is called.
+In the example below, the ``Counters`` application counts the tricks added in the ``Dog`` aggregates.
+It has a ``policy()`` function that processes the ``Dog.TrickAdded`` events of the ``DogSchool`` application.
+It makes changes to an event-sourced domain model comprised of ``Counter`` aggregates.

+The ``Counter`` aggregate class has a ``name`` which will correspond to the name of a trick.
+It also has a `count` attribute, which is an integer value with an initial value of `0`.
+It also has an ``increment()`` method, decorated with the :func:`@event<eventsourcing.domain.event>` decorator, which increments the value of `count`.

+When a ``Dog.TrickAdded`` event is processed by the ``policy()`` function of the ``Counters`` application, the name of the trick is used to get or create a ``Counter`` aggregate object.
+Then, the counter's ``increment()`` method is called once.
+The new domain events are then collected on a "processing event" object before the policy function returns.

+The ``policy()`` function receives two arguments: ``domain_event`` and ``process_event``.
+The ``domain_event`` argument is a domain event object that is to be processed.
+The ``process_event`` is an instance of the :class:`~eventsourcing.application.ProcessingEvent` class.
+New domain events created in the policy function are collected by calling the process event object's :func:`~eventsourcing.application.ProcessingEvent.collect_events` method.

-New events created in the policy function are collected by the ``process_event`` that is passed into the ``policy()`` function along with the ``domain_event``.
-This ensures that all new events created by a policy function in responding to an upstream domain event will be recorded atomically along with a tracking record that indicates the position of the event in the upstream sequence of the domain event that has been processed.
+The purpose of the process event object is to hold all the new domain events created by the policy function, along with a :class:`~eventsourcing.persistence.Tracking` object that indicates the position in the upstream sequence of the domain event that is processed.
+These factors will be recorded together atomically by the process application after the policy function returns.
+The tracking records are used to avoid dual writing in the consumption and processing of domain events, so that each domain event is processed exactly once.

 .. code-block:: python